Businesses were closed in an instant, busy city centres became deserted and families no longer went out each day to go to school or work.

 Which is not really surprising given that foreign holidays are currently a far away dream, loungewear is the new (working from home) office wear and weddings have had to be cancelled.

-For retail stores that rely on customers visiting the store, this emphasises again that flexibility is going to be required going forward.
-It is unlikely that the world will ever go back to the way it was before, so businesses must be ready for post-Covid life.
+For many businesses that rely on customers visiting the store, this emphasises again that flexibility is going to be required going forward.
+It is unlikely that the world will ever go back to the way it was before, so businesses must be ready for post-Covid life with new ideas and better digital capabilities.